{{ summaryHeading }}

 Saturation

-Resource pressure such as CPU, memory, queue depth, connection use, or another capacity signal.
+Resource pressure such as CPU, memory, queue depth, connection use, throttling, or backlog that can precede user-visible failure.